 The Economics course would be particularly beneficial if studied alongside any of the following subjects: business, mathematics, IT, physics or geography.

-You will need five GCSEs at grades 5-9, including Maths & English Language.
+You will need 5 GCSE's at grade 5-9 including Maths and English Language

 This course is based in the classroom, consisting primarily of theory work and ongoing modular assessments.
 There will be opportunities for external visits throughout both years of this A-Level course

 English and Maths are very important subjects and will help to equip you with key skills that will help you to achieve your best in your A-Level studies and progression towards your future career.